History and Heritage

 With a population of around 16,000, Alamosa today offers majestic mountain views, the winding Rio Grande, clear skies, breathing room, abundant agriculture, a thriving economy, and two institutions of higher learning.

-But perhaps you’d like to recapture the feel of a bygone era.
-Travel our rails or visit mining towns.
+If you’d like to recapture the feel of a bygone era, travel our rails or visit local mining towns.
 From Medano Pass let your gaze wander from the sand dunes across the San Luis Valley to mountains and your view of natural beauty will be similar to Zebulon Pike’s 200 years ago.